bahaahussein/quizz-web-app/README.md

 * Open command window in the folder of the project and write : npm install
 * In the same command window write: node app.js

+## Running the tests

+* Make sure MongoDb is running.
+* Open command window in the folder of the project and write : npm test

 ## Predefined token required for the app:

 ```